UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

 by both the NSF Unidata Program Center and the LROSE project, NSF Unidata developers worked to bring this technology to both project's gateways.

-The team built upon NSF Unidata's CloudStream project and adapted the techniques laid out there to a JupyterLab environment.
-This new jupyter-with-vnc project makes use of several key technologies:
+The team built upon NSF Unidata's CloudStream project {cite}`cloudstream2016` and adapted the techniques laid out there to a JupyterLab environment.
+This new jupyter-with-vnc project {cite}`jupyterwithvnc` makes use of several key
+technologies:

 1) Xvfb (X Virtual Frame Buffer): a virtual X server for use when there is not a physical display attached to a system